ebk45/acebook-team-byteme/README.md

 # acebook-team-byteme

-Acebook is a Facebook clone that is developed by a remarkable agile team in 2-week time.
+Bytebook is a Facebook clone that is developed by a remarkable agile team in 2-week timeframe.
 The features are built based on user stories listed in the following section.
 Read our [diary](./acebook_team_diary.md) to see our development journey and what we have learnt each day!

 ### User Stories